Good morning Year 5. We all hope you are enjoying your Snow Day.

 English homework will be sent home one week, and then Maths homework the next.

-Each week's list will consist of 10 words which the children will bring home on a Monday to be tested on Friday.
+Each week's list will consist of 10 words which the children will bring home on a Monday to be tested the following Monday.
 Children will be expected to get at least 7 out of the 10 correct

 Any questions please come and ask.